texus/TGUI/README.txt

 You can download the latest release on Github (https://github.com/texus/TGUI).

 You will need to build TGUI with CMake before you can use it or you can use the source code directly in your project.
-Using CMake is pretty easy and you can find tutorials on my site (http://tgui.weebly.com/tutorials.html).
+Using CMake is pretty easy and you can find tutorials on my site (http://tgui.weebly.com/tutorials-v06.html).

+This download contains the latest development snapshot of TGUI v0.6.

 Tutorials
 ---------

-Tutorials can be found on the tutorial section on my site (http://tgui.weebly.com/tutorials.html).
+Tutorials can be found on the tutorial section on my site (http://tgui.weebly.com/tutorials-v06.html).
-You can also find richly commented example code there (http://tgui.weebly.com/example-code.html).
+You can also find richly commented example code there (http://tgui.weebly.com/tgui-v06-dev.html).